Ranchero-Software/NetNewsWire/Frameworks/RSParser/README.md

 But my more-than-a-decade of experience parsing XML has led me to this solution, which — last time I checked, which was, admittedly, a few years ago — was not only fastest but also uses the least memory.
 (The two things are related, of course: creating objects is bad for performance, so this code attempts to do the minimum possible.)

 All that low-level stuff is encapsulated, however.
 If you just want to parse one of the popular feed formats, see `FeedParser`, which makes it easy and Swift-y.

+## Thread safety

+Everything here is thread-safe.

+Everything’s pretty fast, too, so you probably could just use the main thread/queue.
+But it’s totally a-okay to use a non-serial background queue.